Juxin233/Project-integrateur/README.md

 # Project-integrateur
-A mobility safe and reliable for bycycle and pedestrian
+A mobility safe and reliable for bicycle and pedestrian